Harii14/Harii14/README.md

 - 👋 Hi, I’m @Hari
 - 👀 I’m interested in verse projects
-- 🌱 I’m currently web 3
+- 🌱 I’m currently working in web 3
 - 💞️ I’m looking to collaborate on crypto space
 - 📫 How to reach me telegram - @SigmaSlayer   instagram - @hariharan__14